Emergency E-Learning Weather Day Information

 The School City of Hobart's first priority is the safety of our students and personnel.
 We encourage you to have a plan in place for school Emergency E-Learning days.
 All students will move to an E-Learning day should we have to call school due to inclement weather.
 More information is located below.

-Many factors go into the decision to close or delay the opening of school.
+Many factors go into the decision to move to an E-Learning day due to inclement weather.
 It is important for you to know the process.

 Monitoring Current Conditions & Forecasts: School City of Hobart personnel continually monitor forecasts and live radar.
-Depending on the certainty of weather conditions, the call to close or delay school may be made the prior evening.
+Depending on the certainty of weather conditions, the call to move to E-Learning may be made the prior evening.

 Personnel on the Street: The School City of Hobart and City personnel (the Hobart Police Department and the Street Department) drive Hobart's streets to determine actual road conditions.
 They begin the process as early as 2:00 am when bad weather is expected.
 The roads are continually assessed for safety, and we remain in contact with city, county, and state transportation departments.
 If by 6:00 am the roads are favorable and conditions are expected to be good to get the students safely to school, then school will be open.

 Ability to Clear Pathways: The School City of Hobart also factors in our ability to clear school sidewalks and parking lots in a timely manner, or if snow will accumulate faster than we can clear.

 Visibility: Blowing snow is also a factor for a move to E-Learning.

 - Parents have a child specific perspective regarding their child and the threat on inclement weather.

 - A parent may make a determination for their child, and should respect the perspective of another parent regarding their child.